Halekulani Hotel, Honolulu, HI

 “Climate change and growing populations are increasing the probability of natural disasters and changing the metrics for how government and industry to plan for the future,” said George Willoughby, HEA President.
 “How much investment is warranted to build a resilient infrastructure and at what point does the return in investment make sense or not?
 This is one of many important questions facing us as we move further into the 21st century.

 Panel 1.
-Infrastructure of Communications & Utilities (Delivery Systems):future plans and how resiliency is considered in planning/development:
+Infrastructure of Communications & Utilities: Future plans and how resiliency is considered in planning/development

 Preparing for the Future: The Honolulu Climate Change Commission’s Recommendations Based on Sea Level Rise and Climate Change Vulnerabilities